woodban/8-Bit-Adder-Subtractor/README.md

 # 8-Bit Adder/Subtractor

 ## Abstract
-This project presents the design and implementation of an **8-bit Arithmetic Logic Unit ALU** using **74LS283 4-bit binary adders** and **74LS86 XOR gates**.
+This project presents the design and implementation of an **8-bit Arithmetic Logic Unit** using **74LS283 4-bit binary adders** and **74LS86 XOR gates**.
 The ALU performs **addition and subtraction** on two 8-bit binary numbers, selected through DIP switches, and displays results via LEDs.
 Subtraction is implemented using the **two’s complement method**, where the B input is inverted through XOR gates and a carry-in is introduced.

 This project demonstrates fundamental principles of digital arithmetic, binary operations, and hardware design using TTL logic ICs.
 The design was developed in **KiCad**, and the schematic captures both theoretical and practical insights into ALU construction.